camelinaction/camelinaction2/chapter7/prototype2/rules2-springboot-hystrixdashboard/Readme.md

 And click the `Add stream` button.

-Then button 'Monitor Streams' takes you to the Hystrix Dashboard where you should see the Hystrix EIP
+Then button `Monitor Streams` takes you to the Hystrix Dashboard where you should see the Hystrix EIP
        which are used by the Camel route to call the downstream inventory service.

 Then start the inventory service in a separate shell